2026 Census Test

 What to Expect

 • Who is included?
-Households in the test site locations and selected households across the nation will receive an invitation to participate.
+Households in the test site locations will receive an invitation to participate.

 • Time commitment?
-Participating in the 2026 Census Test only takes a few minutes.
+Participating in the operational test only takes a few minutes.

 Why Your Participation Matters

 If you were selected to participate, your response is important.
-The Census Bureau is testing new enhancements and innovations that may be used in the 2030 Census.
+The Census Bureau is testing new enhancements and innovations in this operational test that may be used in the 2030 Census.
 By taking part, you help us understand what works well and what needs to be improved.

 Each response we receive guides us in making the census easier and more accurate and efficient.
 Your participation ensures we can build a better census for the future.